Support healthy brain function*

 Lycopene is non-GMO, Gluten-free, and Vegan.

 Average dietary intake of lycopene in the United States is about 7-8 mg [4,5].
 Some adults get much less than this amount (i.e., <1 mg), while about 5% of adults may eat enough lycopene-rich foods to get closer to 20 mg a day [6,7].
 So, supplementation of 4 to 8 mg a day can make a large contribution to what’s obtained from foods.
-One of our dosing principles is to determine whether there is a dosing range in which many of the benefits occur and above which there appears to be diminishing returns (i.e., a threshold), and to provide a dose within this threshold range (see Neurohacker Dosing Principles).
+One of our formulating principles is to determine whether there is a serving range in which many of the benefits occur and above which there appears to be diminishing returns (i.e., a threshold), and to provide a serving within this threshold range (see Neurohacker Dosing Principles).
 We consider lycopene to be one of these threshold compounds.
-While a wide range of doses of lycopene have been used in studies, functional benefits have been reported even at the lower to more moderate doses (i.e., 4-8 mg) [8–14].
+While a wide range of amounts of lycopene have been used in studies, functional benefits have been reported even at the lower to more moderate servings (i.e., 4-8 mg) [8–14].
 And because lycopene is fat-soluble, and fat-soluble compounds tend to accumulate over time, we believe lower amounts are sufficient to augment dietary intake when it will be given over longer periods of time.*

 Supports brain function*